Mob sets truck ablaze over cyclist’s death

 Babatunde said the truck driver and his attendant have been arrested and taken to the Igbeba Motor Traffic Division, Ijebu-Ode while the remains of the dead were deposited at the mortuary of Femtop Hospital, also in Ijebu-Ode.

-Babatunde said: “We learnt the truck was coming from Ago-Iwoye inbound Ijebu-Ode, when the driver, due to over speeding could not control the vehicle as it approached Ibadan roundabout and runs over a Bajaj motorcycle pillion rider(okada rider) who was trying to negotiate the roundabout as of that time.
+Babatunde said: “We learnt the Dangote truck was coming from Ago-Iwoye inbound Ijebu-Ode, when the driver, due to over speeding could not control the vehicle as it approached Ibadan roundabout and ran over a Bajaj motorcycle pillion rider(okada rider) who was trying to negotiate the roundabout as of that time.

 But for the intervention of TRACE, POLICE, NSCDC and the FRSC, the could have been killed and the truck completely burnt down.